dstreev/hdp3_upgrade_utils/README.md

 ## Assumptions

+1. This process needs to run as a privilege user.
+In this case, it should run as the 'hive' user to ensure all access is appropriate.
+2. If you are using Ranger (I hope so!!), and have given the 'hive' user access to parts of HDFS, make sure the user also has access to the 'new' warehouse directories that will be created by this process.
+Those include:
+    a. `/warehouse/tablespace/external/hive`
+    b. `/warehouse/tablespace/managed/hive`
-1. This process is run from a HDP Edge node that has the HDFS Client, HDFS Configs and Hive(Beeline) Client installed.
+3. This process is run from a HDP Edge node that has the HDFS Client, HDFS Configs and Hive(Beeline) Client installed.
-2. The Hadoop CLI (described below) has been installed.
+4. The Hadoop CLI (described below) has been installed.
-3. A Kerberos Ticket (for Kerberized environments) has been retrieved before running these processes.
+5. A Kerberos Ticket (for Kerberized environments) has been retrieved before running these processes.
-4. The authenticated user has "at least" read privileges to ALL 'hive table' and 'hdfs'.
+6. The authenticated user has "at least" read privileges to ALL 'hive table' and 'hdfs'.
 Suggest running as the 'hive' user.
-5. To issue changes to 'hdfs', the user should have super user privileges to the target directories in hdfs.
+7. To issue changes to 'hdfs', the user should have super user privileges to the target directories in hdfs.
 Suggest running as the 'hive' user.
-6. Ranger permissions have been created for 'hive' that allow it access as described in the two previous steps.
+8. Ranger permissions have been created for 'hive' that allow it access as described in the two previous steps.

 ## WARNINGS